 2. Use an alarmed disc lock: Noise annoys (from £30 – £100)

 A disc-lock is a good portable bit of security that any motorcycle or scooter can carry.
 If you can, go for one with an alarm, as they are super-loud and will make a racket the moment your bike is meddled with.
 A quality disc lock isn’t invincible but will take a fair few whacks with a hammer or some serious time with an angle grinder before it can be removed.
 Thieves do not like to make undue noise and if they shake your bike to see what it has on it and the alarm sounds, they’ll think twice.

-We’ve picked this Abus alarmed disc lock.
-Alright, so it’s quite pricey but it’s Abus’ maximum security disc lock and will deter all but the most committed criminals.
-If you want a cheaper alarmed disc lock, check out this Oxford XA7 which will do the job nicely.
+We’ve picked this Xena alarmed disc lock.
+It uses a 6mm locking pin, which will fit all motorcycles and nearly all scooters and will deter all but the most committed criminals.
+If you want a chunkier alamred disc lock, check out this Xena XX10 which will do the job nicely.

 3. Use a quality chain: Make time their enemy (from £80 – 200)